imShakil/BloodBank/README.md

 # Changing Database and Package Name
 I got so many mails on about 'How to change Database link and Package Name'.
 So, Who has queries can watch this video: https://www.youtube.com/watch?v=nAzAo7shGKQ&ab_channel=AnubhavAnand

+# Contributing

+If you would like to contribute in this project, you are always welcome.
+There is no `code` avilable in the `master` branch.
+Please `switch` specific version and make changes there.
+For example, the latest dev version is: https://github.com/imShakil/BloodBank/tree/2.1
+You must to create pull request to that specific version to get it merged.

+Thanks